 In 2013 Jess moved to Chicago to pursue teaching and music performance.
-She is a teaching artist at the Old Town School of Folk Music and an independent private instructor.
+She taught at the Old Town School of Folk Music for seven years, and has most recently founded her own independent string studio, Heart Strings Chicago.
 Her teaching draws from a wealth of experience in early childhood development, the Suzuki Method and traditional American music.
 She has been staff musician at Augusta Heritage Center's American Vernacular Dance Week (West Virginia 2014, 2015, 2017), teaching artist at Miles of Music Camp (New Hampshire 2014 and Boston 2017), and Suzuki enrichment clinician in the Midwest (North Shore Suzuki Strings 2018).
 With gratitude to venerated mentors Hunter Berry, Sammy Lind, Roy Andrade, David Yates, Ed Snodderly, Daniel Boner, Sue Demel and many others, she has developed and released 2 albums of original material with her Chicago-based songwriting project, Joybird (joybirdmusic.com).

 Jess tours internationally with Al Scorch (Bloodshot Records), has shared the stage with legendary artists Steve Earle, Marty Stuart and His Fabulous Superlatives, Chance McCoy, Gil Landry (Old Crow Medicine Show), and country bands Big Sadie and Horseshoe Bender.
-Her original music has been featured in silent film series, How Do We Sing? and Great Smoky Mountain National Park documentary, Horace Kephart: His Life and Legacy.
-She was composer/co-lyricist for the play The Revel, which debuted with the House Theater Company of Chicago in 2015, multi-instrumentalist for their production of Hatfield & McCoy (2018), returns yearly as ensemble violinist for The House Theatre's The Nutcracker, and in 2018 designed music for the Chicago Children's Theatre production of Leo Lionni's Frederick.
+Her original music has been featured in award-winning feature-length film, Tom of Your Life (2020), silent film series, How Do We Sing?
+(2017) and Great Smoky Mountain National Park documentary, Horace Kephart: His Life and Legacy (2018).
+Jess made her debut as composer and co-lyricist for theatre with the House Theater Company of Chicago for Damon Kiely's The Revel (2015, adaptated from The Bacchae by Euripides).
+Since then she has been multi-instrumentalist for the House's production of Hatfield & McCoy (2018) and returns yearly as ensemble violinist for The Nutcracker, and in 2018 designed and performed music for the Chicago Children's Theatre's production of Leo Lionni's Frederick.